-I have been writing software for over 30 years and have been successful at creating and deploying unique, scalable, and fault tolerant web and database systems.
-I am the author of 13 software patentsprimarily in advanced object orientated software systems and database caching techniques.
+I first started writing software almost forty years ago and have been successful at creating and deploying unique, scalable, multi-zoned, and fault tolerant web and database systems.
+I have founded a number of successful start-up companies and published 13 patents.

 Chief Technology Officer & Founder

 January 2005 — Present Digital Cheetah, LLC was incorporated in Jan.
 2005 to reflect the maturing of the company.
 I chose a new President so that I could focus purely on the current and future technology requirements of the company.

 For the last six years I have been building a vendor neutral cloud platform that allows Digital Cheetah to support highly critical and high-demand systems used by organizations such as the American Red Cross and over 200 other organizations primarily in the Nonprofit space.

 Before this I wrote (primarily in Perl and Unix shell scripts) the development, deployment, and application platform used in all of our web and database applications, including all of the core runtime, database, caching, load balancing, testing, backup, data integration, and other systems software for the company.
 I also developed the innovative languages (UWE, MP, MP Objects) and tools used to build all of the applications.

 President, CTO, & Founder